godotengine/godot-docs/getting_started/step_by_step/instancing.rst

 In practice
 -----------

-Let's use instancing in practice to see how it works exactly in Godot.
+Let's use instancing in practice to see how it works in Godot.
 We invite you to download the ball's sample project we prepared for you:
 :download:`instancing.zip <files/instancing.zip>`.